solrudev/Ackpine/docs/configuration.md

 `IMMEDIATE` — user will be prompted to confirm installation or uninstallation right away.
 Suitable for launching session directly from the UI when app is in foreground.

+It's also possible to configure `requireUserAction` option for install sessions.
+It will have effect only on API level >= 31.
+If set to `false`, user's confirmation from system won't be triggered if some conditions are met.
+See the details [here](https://developer.android.com/reference/android/content/pm/PackageInstaller.SessionParams#setRequireUserAction(int)).

 Notification
 ------------